-Most current models of fire trucks weigh less than 13,000 kilograms, however as technology and training advances, this is open to change in the future.
+Most current models of fire trucks weigh less than 13,000 kilograms, however as technology and training advances, this is open to change

 The current size means that weight is one of the biggest considerations for any potential fire truck, as every kilogram of equipment means one less litre of water.

 Likewise, storage is vitally important: hoses, nozzles, standpipes, breathing apparatus’, axes and hand tools have to be stowed away in carefully designed lockers to maximise accessibility in an emergency.